 Muzaffarpur case: Court seeks CBI response on Thakur's plea claiming witnesses not reliable

-A Delhi court on Tuesday sought response of the CBI on a plea filed by Brajesh Thakur, prime accused in a case of alleged sexual and physical assault of several girls in a Muzaffarpur shelter home, claiming that testimonies of witnesses in the case were not reliable.
-Additional Sessions Judge Saurabh Kulshreshtha directed the CBI to file its reply within two days and deferred for the third time pronouncement of judgement in the case till November 20.
+A Delhi court Tuesday sought CBI's reply on a plea filed by Brajesh Thakur, prime accused in alleged sexual and physical assault on several girls in a Muzaffarpur shelter home, claiming that testimonies of witnesses in the case were not reliable.
+Additional Sessions Judge Saurabh Kulshreshtha, who deferred for the third time pronouncement of judgement in the case till January 20, directed the CBI to file its reply within two days.

-The plea filed through advocate P K Dubey said the prosecution witnesses were not of sterling quality.
-The plea was filed as the probe agency had given a statement in the Supreme Court that the girls, who were thought to be allegedly murdered, were alive, said advocate Dheeraj Kumar, representing some of the accused in the case.
+The plea said the CBI had on January 8 submitted a status report in the Supreme Court wherein it said that the some of the girls of the shelter home, who were thought to be allegedly murdered, were alive.
+Thakur's petition, filed through advocate P K Dubey, claimed that the prosecution witnesses in the shelter home sexual assault case were not trustworthy as the investigation into the allegations of murder were based on their statements.

+These facts were relevant and essential for a fair trial, it said.
+"It is pertinent to mention that the investigation into the allegations of murder were based on the statements made by the prosecutrixes (rape survivors) who are prosecution witnesses in the case.
+They had levelled false allegations against the accused before the court including inter alia allegations pertaining to murder," it said.

 The court had earlier deferred the order till January 14 as the judge was on leave and prior to it, the judgment was deferred by a month as 20 accused, who are currently lodged in Tihar central jail, could not be brought to court premises due to lawyers' strike in all six district courts in the national capital.
 The court had on March 20, 2018, framed charges against the accused, including Thakur, for offences of criminal conspiracy to commit rape and penetrative sexual assault against minors.